 - If you have the opportunity to design and build your own van you are in for a real treat.
 The “What the hell are we doing” question as you stare down a steel walled box is my personal favorite.
 The build for us was focused around a 2015 (brand new to us) van but with a very affordable build.

-- We couldn’t afford both, so we did the build ourselves.
+- We couldn’t afford to hire out the build, so we did the build ourselves.
 Working through all the details and making things fit our specific needs was one of the more positive things about doing our own build.
 Dutch oven goes here and fits perfect, bikes fit snug under the bed, cabinets sized precisely for the size of plates we use.
 You get the idea.

 - Lessons learned on the build, just hear each other out.
 Listen to one another because the other person is right on some level regardless of what you think.
 In the end, you will have something you can both be proud of.